gpittarelli/ineedthis/README.md

 service, etc.

-It is designed to be flexible enough to handle all sorts of services (eg stateless, constant state (eg configuration), network connections, thread pools, etc.).
-It handles describing, starting, and linking together those services while not imposing anything on the shape or further use of those services.
+It is designed to be flexible enough to handle all sorts of services (stateless, constant state (eg static configuration), network connections, thread pools, etc.).
+It handles describing, starting, and linking together those services while not imposing any structure on the shape or further use of those services.

 The API is designed with an opinionated default usage, but also with the flexibility to support any custom semantics.